-While the applications of the finite element method in the field of classical fluid mechanics is fairly obvious, the flow of rocks on a geological time scale is but one of the new areas in which the principles of this chapter are directly applicable.
+While the applications of the finite element method in the field of classical fluid mechanics is fairly obvious, the flow of rocks on a geological

+Fig. 22.15 Steady state convective diffusion of a pollutant in an estuary time scale is but one of the new areas in which the principles of this chapter are directly applicable.
 A survey of possible application is given in reference 61.